swentel/indieweb/README.md

 - Feeds: microformats and jf2
 - Contacts: store contacts, allowing for autocomplete
 - Send a micropub post to Aperture on incoming webmentions
-- WebSub PuSH 0.4 for publishing and subscribing
+- WebSub PuSH 0.4 for publishing and subscribing, with Microsub support
 - Fetch post context for content or microsub items
 - Blocks for rendering webmentions, RSVP, signing in
 - Fediverse integration via https://fed.brid.gy/